My research is guided by one overarching question: How does a changing climate affect rainfall and ecosystems in the Earth’s tropical regions?

 The δ18O and δ2H of meteoric water are excellent tracers of tropical precipitation, evaporation, and circulation.
 I use modern in situ and satellite measurements of water isotopes to decode the physical processes – such as monsoonal moisture sources, transport paths, and moisture recycling – that drive the tropical water cycle.

-I then measure water isotope variations at poorly-studied sites in Africa, Southeast Asia, and the tropical Pacific to better understand the processes that influence moisture availability.
-For example, in Spring 2016 I established a climatic and isotopic monitoring program in and around the Okavango Delta, southern Africa, a World Heritage Site that is changing rapidly due to rising temperatures.
+I measure water isotope variations at poorly-studied sites in Africa, Southeast Asia, and the tropical Pacific to better understand the processes that influence moisture availability.
+In Spring 2016 I established a climatic and isotopic monitoring program in and around the Okavango Delta, southern Africa, a World Heritage Site that is changing rapidly due to rising temperatures.
 This work was funded by the National Geographic Society.
 In Summer 2018 I will establish new isotopic and meteorological monitoring programs in western Uganda, a new project just funded by the National Science Foundation.

 ANCIENT CLIMATES AND ENVIRONMENTS